 - Finalise Definitive Documentation

-To offer tech startups maximum flexibility, they can identify a co-investor before submitting an application to the CVF, or work together with HKSTP, and explore our extensive networks, to find the ideal co-investor.
+To offer tech startups maximum flexibility, they can identify a co-investor before submitting an application to the CVF, or work together with HKSTP and explore our extensive networks to find an ideal co-investor.